Last Updated on March 19, 2022 by Michela

-Cogne is a small village tucked away in the Aosta Valley located within the bounds of the Gran Paradiso National Park, the oldest national park in Italy.
+Cogne, Italy is a small village tucked away in the Aosta Valley located within the bounds of the Gran Paradiso National Park, the country’s oldest national park.

 If you’re looking for an alpine escape, you’ve found it.
 Between sprawling meadows, richly-colored and densely packed evergreens, and trails to peaks waiting to be explored, Cogne is an off-the-beaten path gem in Valle D’Aosta.

 Everything you need to know for your visit, from parking to food to the best things to see, is packed into this post!

 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!